A Modern Primer on Processing in Memory: Processing-Near-Memory (PNM)

+\gf{We discuss and highlight PNM architectures implemented \omv{in} the main memory of a system.
+A common feature across \omv{the} presented PNM architectures is the use of high bandwidth 3D-stacked DRAM devices, which allows for the implementation of custom logic at its logic layer.
+However, each architecture allows for different offloading granularities (i.e., the granularity in which computation is offloaded to the PNM architecture), including (1)~coarse-grained application-level offloading (where the entire application is offloaded to PIM engines), (2)~function-level offloading (where functions of an application are offloaded to PIM engines), and (3)~fine-grained instruction-level offloading (where a single instruction is offloaded to PIM engines).
+Such varying offloading granularities \gfv{lead} to trade-offs in terms of performance gains, complexity, and cost.}

-\subsection{Tesseract: Coarse-Grained Application-Level PNM Acceleration of Graph Processing}
+\subsubsection{Tesseract: Coarse-Grained Application-Level PNM Acceleration \omv{(}of Graph Processing\omv{)}}

 A promising approach to using PNM is to enable coarse-grained acceleration of {\em entire applications} that are heavily memory bound.
 In such a fundamentally coarse-grained (i.e., application-granularity) approach, an entire application is re-written to completely execute on the PNM substrate, potentially using a specialized programming model and specialized architecture/hardware.
 This approach is especially promising because it can provide the maximum performance and energy benefits achievable from PNM acceleration of a given application, since it enables the customization of the entire PNM system for the application.
-We believe this approach can be especially promising for widely-used data-intensive applications, such as graph processing, machine learning, databases, media processing, genome analysis.
+We believe this approach can be especially promising for widely-used data-intensive applications, such as \gfvi{machine learning \omvi{(including neural networks and large language models)}, databases, graph analytics, genome analysis, high-performance computing, security, data manipulation, and a wide variety of mobile and server-class workloads.}